Nodes and fields in Jitterbit Integration Studio

 Attribute and value indicators

-Some types of structures, such as XML or SOAP, may have additional symbols that represent whether a field is a value or an attribute.
+Some types of structures, such as XML, SOAP, or JSON, may have additional symbols that represent whether a field is a value or an attribute.
 Elements, represented by nodes, do not have any visual indicators.
 Elements may have one or more other elements, attributes, values, a combination of these, or none depending on the cardinality key.

 Visual Indicator | Definition |